peralivet/PreppingDataWeeklyProject/week-02-project/Process.md

   - To achieve this, I'm going to extract the first few letters from each transaction code before the "-" character.
     - Here's the DAX Code:
       > Bank = LEFT('PD 2023 Wk 1 Input'[Transaction Code], FIND("-",'PD 2023 Wk 1 Input'[Transaction Code])-1)

+- Rename the values in the Online or In-person field, Online of the 1 values and In-Person for the 2 values..
+  - To achieve this, I'm going to use the IF function in DAX and create a new column from it.
+    - Here's the DAX Code:
+      > NewOnlineOrInPerson =
+                              IF(
+                                  'PD 2023 Wk 1 Input'[Online or In-Person] = 1,
+                                  "Online",
+                                  IF(
+                                      'PD 2023 Wk 1 Input'[Online or In-Person] = 2,
+                                      "In-Person",
+                                      BLANK()
+                                  )
+                              )